 Magnetic Resonance Angiography (MRA)

-This test also uses contrast to highlight neck and brain arteries.
-Then 3-D images are taken using a high-powered magnet.
+This test also uses contrast to highlight arteries in your neck and brain.
+Then, 3-D images are taken using a high-powered magnet.

-This test takes detailed images of brain tissue.
-However, unlike an MRA, it does not use contrast.
+This test takes detailed images of brain tissue without using contrast.

 In this test, your doctor will insert a thin, flexible tube called a catheter into your carotid artery.
-Dye will be injected.
-Then an X-ray will be taken to view any abnormalities.
+Dye will be injected, and then an X-ray will be taken to view any abnormalities.
 This test is more invasive than the other forms of imaging.
+Therefore, it’s riskier.

-The main potential complication of CAD is a stroke.
+A stroke is the main potential complication of CAD.
 A stroke occurs when the blood flow to the brain is interrupted.
 This can lead to loss of brain function or even death.

 There are several ways that CAD can cause a stroke:

-- a piece of plaque can break off and lodge in one of the smaller arteries of the brain, blocking blood flow
+- A piece of plaque can break off and lodge in one of the smaller arteries of your brain, blocking blood flow.

-- blood clots can form in the carotid artery, blocking blood flow
+- Blood clots can form in your carotid artery, blocking blood flow.

-- blood clots can break off from inside the artery and block a smaller artery in the brain
+- Blood clots can break off from inside your carotid artery and block a smaller artery in your brain.

-Your treatment plan will be based on your symptoms and whether or not you’ve experienced a stroke.
+Your doctor will base your treatment plan on your symptoms and whether or not you’ve had a stroke.

-If you are diagnosed before you have a stroke, doctors will suggest that you make preventative lifestyle changes.
+If you’re diagnosed with CAD before you have a stroke, your doctor will suggest you make preventive lifestyle changes.
 These include: